About ICPSR

 Additional Resources

-ICPSR Home Page : http://www.icpsr.com/
+ICPSR Home Page

-Bibliography of Data-Related Literature: http://www.icpsr.org/citations/index.html
+ICPSR Bibliography of Data-Related Literature